Anti-virus is bad, dead (again) and worse, its corpse is poisoning the ecosystem of good software.

 - Users who have never (knowingly) suffered a malware attack often question the very necessity for anti-malware.

-So is anti-virus the ultimate solution?
+So is anti-virus useless, or the ultimate solution?

 We can throw away our anti-malware software when our operating systems are fully secure; we, as users, stop clicking on links to malware; and criminals and other ‘agencies’ stop attacking our computers en-masse.